 CalNEXT has highlighted this technology family as having moderate overall impacts within the Technology Category.

-Commercial multifunction AWHPs serve water heating and space conditioning needs for multifamily or non-residential buildings.
-This multifunction category includes combination AWHPs that provide DHW and space heating only, as well as systems that provide space cooling.
-These systems use refrigerant to move thermal energy in air-to-hydronic distribution systems.
+Commercial multifunction air-to-water heat pumps (AWHPs) can serve water heating and space conditioning needs for multifamily or nonresidential buildings.
+This multifunction category includes combination AWHPs that provide DHW and space heating only, as well as systems that additionally provide space cooling.
+These systems use refrigerant to move thermal energy in air-to-hydronic and air-to-forced air space conditioning distribution systems.
 They typically can provide two or three functions simultaneously.

 ---|---|---|---|---|

-Multifunction AWHPs that can provide multiple hydronic services to a building can address efficiency and decarbonization market needs across the California multifamily and non-residential sectors.
-Opportunities for emerging technology research include:
+Multifunction AWHPs that can provide multiple hydronic services to a building can address efficiency and decarbonization market needs across multifamily and nonresidential sectors.

 CalNEXT expects to take on most or all of the work and cost burden.